-1 < or > to SSA.
+- 1 < or > to SSR. - 2 Press the Menu Select button directly below SSR.
+The display shows the Site Alert screen.

-- 2 Press the Menu Select button directly below SSR.
-The display shows the Site Alert screen. - 3 or to Start Alert and press the Menu Select button directly below Sel.
-The display shows the Select Site screen. - 4 or voic SiteID Entryl to send alert via manual entry.
-Press the Menu Select button directly below Edit.
-The display shows the Enter SiteID screen. - 5 Key in the desired Site ID and press the Menu Select button directly below 0k.
+- 3 or to Start Alert and press the Menu Select button directly below Sel.
+The display shows the Select Site screen. - Key in the desired Site ID and press the Menu Select button directly below Ok.
 If a correct Site ID is entered, the display shows the Select Alert screen.